dmangame/dmangame/README.md

 ##Writing an AI##

 You write an AI that is responsible for controlling a team of units.
-Your AI should subclass ai.AI and can implement three functions:
+Your AI should subclass ai.AI and can implement four
+functions:

     def _init(self):
     def _unit_spawned(self, unit):